cloudfoundry/docs-bosh/content/vm-monit.md

 While debugging why certain process is failing it is usually useful to tell Monit to stop restarting the failing process.
 You can do so via `monit stop <process-name>` command.
 To start it back up use `monit start <process-name>` command.

-See [Monit manual](https://web.archive.org/web/20110816041503/https://mmonit.com/monit/documentation/monit.html) to learn more about Monit.
+See the [Archived Monit Documentation, for version 5.2.5](https://web.archive.org/web/20110816041503/https://mmonit.com/monit/documentation/monit.html) to learn more about Monit.